Dutch Low Saxon: Usage

 Other attempts to unite the different dialect circles were met with cynicism.
 The conception prevailed that the dialects were too different to unite.

 In 1975, the rock 'n' roll band Normaal boldly shook all perceptions of Low Saxon and its speakers.
 Until then, Low Saxon was mostly restricted to traditional folklore music.
 Normaal openly denounced all Dutch disdain, praised farmers and local farm life and boldly used Achterhooks Low Saxon, voicing the opinion and feelings of many Dutchmen of non-Dutch-speaking origin.
-Their hit song "Oerend Hard", a song about two bikers who lose their lives in an accident, took the charts by storm, and it is now regarded a true evergreen of Dutch music.
+Their hit song "Oerend Hard", a song about two bikers who died in an accident, took the charts by storm, and it is now regarded a true evergreen of Dutch music.
 It quickly garnered them a large fan base, even in non-Low Saxon areas, such as Friesland and Limburg.
 They inspired many other young rock 'n' roll artists to sing in Low Saxon, who now form a subgenre of their own in the Dutch music industry, which is gradually becoming aware of the genre's commercial potential.

 In 1996, Dutch Low Saxon was added to the European Charter for Regional or Minority Languages.
 Dutch provinces now receive minor funds for preserving and promoting the use of Low Saxon.
 A general rise in regional pride and appreciation for the Low Saxon identity made the earlier openly disdainful attitude towards Low Saxon seem to have subsided somewhat.
 Low Saxon is increasingly being used in popular culture, marketing, and local politics.

 The Tweants municipality of Rijssen-Holten, for example, has officially adopted a bilingual status for their town hall desks, and customers may opt for Dutch or Low Saxon help.